 LRAPA's programmatic and administrative support of the Grant Fund remains the same, and the total grant amounts awarded remain unchanged.
 As TAG 1 reaches the end of operational funding this fiscal year, it is expected to see an increase in revenue from TAG 2 reimbursement as funding shifts to this grant resource.
-The agency will also have increased revenue from the EJG2G grant as it gains momentum in FY '26.

 Expenditures are expected to end for TAG 1 with the close of the grant during the 2025-26 fiscal year.
 TAG 2 will start to see additional expenditures once the funds for home interventions under TAG 1 are exhausted, as TAG 2 has the same intervention objectives as TAG 1.
-The agency will also have increased expenditures from the EJG2G grant as it gains momentum in FY '26.